prod3v3loper/php-mvc-beginner/README.md

 # PHP MVC Beginner

-> With twitter Bootstrap

 Model View Controller for beginners to bring the function way closer.

-This is done with a switch and it should not look like that, because we can not handle so many pages properly then.
-But nevertheless it fulfills its purpose and is probably also easier to understand for beginners.
+This MVC is very simple and without a htaccess that would direct all calls to a file or would allow a mod_rewrite.

 Below you will find more examples and tutorials on a MVC that you can find here in the near future.

+# Attention

+This one should not use in a real environment but unfortunately there is also something in real environments.

 # Contribute